Related Policies and Additional References:

 Maximum: 3 years in jail and a fine of not less than $5,000 plus costs of investigation and prosecution.

 Minimum: A jail term of not more than a year and a fine of $100,000 (for individual) or $250,000 (if other than an individual)

 Maximum: A jail term of life without release (no eligibility for parole) and a fine not to exceed $20,000,000 (for individual) or $75,000,000 (if other than an individual)

 St. Mary’s University Sanctions

-A student or employee found responsible for violating the St. Mary’s University Alcohol or Drug Policy or the laws of the State of Texas has committed a violation of Student Code of Conduct and/or the Personnel Manual, and is subject to sanctions commensurate with the offenses and any aggravating or mitigating circumstances.
+A student or employee found responsible for violating the St. Mary’s University Alcohol or Drug Policy or the laws of the State of Texas has committed a violation of the Student Code of Conduct and/or the Personnel Manual and is subject to sanctions commensurate with the offenses and any aggravating or mitigating circumstances.